by Sandy Swegel

 After the first big cold snow of the season, I find myself drinking coffee next to the window, captivated by the Wild Kingdom drama of the outdoors…watching the many different kinds of birds foraging or lurking near the bird feeder waiting their turn, or hearing the rustling of unknown small furry creatures in the garden debris.

-The best gift for outdoor animals is a heated bird bath.
+The best gift for wild animals is a heated bird bath.
 I might even put two out, one on the deck rail for the birds and one on the ground in a wild area for all the other thirsty creatures…rabbits, squirrels and even the field mice.
 When it’s super cold like it is now, snow doesn’t melt and there are no natural water sources near my house.
 Maybe a water source will keep the squirrels from eating holes in my irrigation pipes.

 Holiday Shopping List for all the Animals in Your Life